csae1152/SamzaLight/README.md

 # SamzaLight
 Building a new lightweigth Apache Samza distributed messaging framework.

+Secondary keys and caching.
+What the have in commmon

 Samza is a framework that helps application developers write code to consume streams, process messages, and produce derived output streams.
 In essence, a Samza job consists of a Kafka consumer, an event loop that calls application code to process incoming messages, and a Kafka producer that sends output messages